SesatGuy/Universal-light-image-format/README.md

 # Roadmaps (if i know what to do)

-• compressed image
+* compressed image
-• that it
+* that it

+a random and joke format by Radxy